Cruise Director questions

 3. How did you become a Cruise Director?

-I had worked on Sea Cruises before and also as an Entertainer and Entertainment Manager in Hotels across the Mediterranean and North Africa, when an ex colleague of mine suggested I come to Emerald Waterways, as they felt it would suit me and my skills.
+I had worked on Sea Cruises before and also as an Entertainer and Entertainment Manager in Hotels across the Mediterranean and North Africa, when an ex colleague of mine suggested I come to Emerald Cruises, as they felt it would suit me and my skills.

 4. What are your main responsibilities?